nanomq/nanomq/CodeGuidance.md

 # Code Guidance

-code structure, state machine, important data structure, nng interface.
+This guide covers code structure, state machine, important data structure and commom nng interface that you may need to know before you make code changes.

 ## Code Structure